ariedotcodotnz/dh-handwriting-synthesis/README.md

 # Modern Handwriting Synthesis System

-A state-of-the-art handwriting synthesis model that generates realistic handwritten text in SVG vector format.
+A handwriting synthesis model that generates handwritten text in SVG vector format.
 The model uses a **Style-Disentangled Transformer** architecture that separates writer-wise and character-wise styles for high-quality, controllable handwriting generation.

 ## Features